matityaho/PacmanWebsite/README.md

 * Diffrent types of ghosts with diffrent capabilities and color.
 * Clock- when pacman eats the clock it gets you extra 20 seconds in time.

-*We recommend to play with a screen resolution of 1366X768.
+*Recommend to play with a screen resolution of 1366X768.

-### Play PACMAN on our website: https://vaitz.github.io/PacmanWebsite/
+### Play PACMAN on the website: https://vaitz.github.io/PacmanWebsite/